Search by Keyword

 Chuck liked to incorporate his love for country music into his performances with the group, which ended up attracting a following even among the largely black audiences.
 This combination of country and blues music began the formation of the rock and roll sound, which is a similar evolution to what Elvis presented in combining his country roots with black music at approximately the same time.
 This achievement defines Chuck Berry as one of the pioneers of rock and roll music.
 As stated on the Rock and Roll Hall of Fame website, "While no individual can be said to have invented rock and roll, Chuck Berry comes the closest of any single figure to being the one who put all the essential pieces together.”

 In 1955, Berry met blues legend Muddy Waters in Chicago, Illinois, who suggested he get in touch with Leonard Chess of Chess Records, who immediately signed Berry to a record contract that year.
-His first release was a country classic “Ida Red” which was changed to the name “Maybellene,” and became his first smash hit.
+His first release was based on the country classic “Ida Red” which Barry rechristened as “Maybellene” and became his first smash hit.
 It sold over a million copies and reached number one on the Billboard Rhythm and Blues chart as well as crossing over to the pop chart, reaching number five.
 Because rock and roll was in its’ infancy stages at this time, and because Berry was a black artist, his primary placements were on the Rhythm and Blues charts and remained this way throughout his chart career of the ‘50’s and ‘60’s.

 After three more top ten placements in the Rhythm and Blues charts, he once again broke into the pop charts with his classic “Roll Over Beethoven” in 1956, reaching number 29.
 His inspiration for the song came from his sister Lucy always wanting to monopolize the family piano to play classical music while he wanted to play popular music.